MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/external-tables-azurestorage-azuredatalake.md

 If *PathFormat* is omitted from the external table definition, it's assumed that all partitions, in exactly the same order as they're defined, are separated using `/` separator.
 Partitions are rendered using their default string presentation.

-To check path format definition correctness, use the property `sampleUris` when creating an external table.
+To check path format definition correctness, use the property `sampleUris` or `filesPreview` when creating an external table.

+> [!NOTE]
+> *PathFormat* can only describe storage "folder" URI path.
+To filter by file name, please use `NamePrefix` and/or `FileExtension` external table properties.

 <a name="format"></a>
 *Format*